chalmers-revere/opendlv-device-camera-opencv/README.md

-# opendlv-device-camera-v4l
+# opendlv-device-camera-opencv
-OpenDLV Microservice to interface with V4L camera devices
+OpenDLV Microservice to interface with OpenCV-accessible camera devices